A quantum wire approach to weighted combinatorial graph optimisation problems: Results and Discussion

 To further demonstrate the capabilities of our approach, we now consider a fully connected QUBO problem consisting of four weighted logical nodes $\{h_0, h_1, h_2, h_3\} = \{-0.4, -0.3, -0.375, -0.25\}$ linked by six weighted edges $\{J_{01}, J_{02}, J_{03}, J_{12}, J_{13}, J_{23}\} = \{0.275, 0.2, 0.175, 0.325, 0.2, 0.225\}$ as illustrated in \figref{fig:qubo_ata}(a).
 This densely connected graph is mapped onto a UDG-MWIS embedding using a combination of constructions from \figref{fig:quantum_wire} (a) and (d).
 The resulting layout requires 28 atoms: 4 for the logical vertices and 24 auxiliary atoms forming both standard quantum wires and a crossing gadget for overlapping connections. \figref{fig:qubo_ata}(b) shows the UDG-MWIS embedding used to enable graph optimization on the QPU.

 We applied the closed-loop optimization protocol described earlier to refine the annealing ramp parameters, as shown in \figref{fig:qubo_ata}(c).
-Analysis of the measurement data through classical post-processing revealed a pronounced anti-correlation between the ground state probability and the average cost throughout the optimization cycle.
-In contrast, the raw data displayed consistently low combined ground state probabilities across a broad cost range, highlighting the importance of post-processing in extracting meaningful configurations and identifying effective annealing parameters at this system size.
-This pattern is further illustrated in \figref{fig:qubo_ata}(d), which compares the 20 most frequently observed configurations before and after post-processing.
-While the raw data exhibits a relatively uniform distribution across these outcomes, the processed results show a distinct preference for configurations corresponding to valid maximum weighted independent sets.
-These results reinforce the relevance of classical post-processing in extracting meaningful solutions from noisy quantum annealing outputs from the QPU at moderate system sizes, as have been previously used in other demonstrations of quantum annealing for atomic \cite{ebadi22} and superconducting hardware platforms \cite{koch25}.
+Analysis of the measurement data through classical post-processing revealed a pronounced anti-correlation between the ground state relative frequency and the average cost throughout the optimization cycle.
+In contrast, the raw data shows consistently flat histograms with each experimental shot returning a single unique bitstring.
+Surprisingly, even for the data set giving the highest post-processed target state relative frequency (shown in \figref{fig:qubo_ata}(d) and (e)), we never observe any of the 6 possible target solutions for the full 28 qubit MWIS in the input data.
+Despite not returning a full ground state solution, tracing over the four logical qubits we measure the correct logical state with a relative frequency of $0.183 \pm 0.01$ from the raw input data (see \figref{fig:qubo_ata}(f)).

-Whilst this example is far from a demonstration of quantum advantage as a classical solver could readily solve the underlying 4-bit QUBO, it is instructive to quantify the performance of the neutral atom QPU in providing MWIS solution samples to the post-processing algorithm.
+Whilst this example is far from a demonstration of quantum advantage, as a classical solver could readily solve the underlying 4-bit QUBO, it is instructive to quantify the performance of the neutral atom QPU in providing MWIS solution samples to the post-processing algorithm.
 We compare the QPU performance to an equivalent number of samples (728) chosen uniformly from the $2^{28}$ possible output strings as inputs to the classical post-processing algorithm.
-Averaging over multiple repeats, we find that the QPU provides ground-state solutions with a probability of $11\pm1\%$ whilst the random sampling provides only $2\pm0.5\%$, showing the QPU is providing higher quality samples despite experimental imperfections.
+Averaging over multiple repeats, we find that the QPU provides ground state solutions with a relative frequency of $0.11\pm 0.01$, whilst the random sampling provides only $0.02\pm 0.005$, showing the QPU is providing higher quality samples despite experimental imperfections.
+As the time-to-solution scales as $-1/\log(1-p_\mathrm{solution})$ \cite{andrist2023}, the ability to post-process the raw data to obtain solutions with higher $p_\mathrm{solution}$ enables us to recover useful sample data even where the full state is never perfectly prepared.
 See Appendix~\ref{appendix:qpu_as_sampler} for more details.

+These results reinforce the relevance of classical post-processing in extracting meaningful solutions from noisy quantum annealing outputs from the QPU at moderate system sizes, as have been previously used in other demonstrations of quantum annealing for atomic \cite{ebadi22} and superconducting hardware platforms \cite{koch25}.